Ron-Ldn/nodalize/docs/development.md

 ## Package dependencies

-Only Pandas and PyArrow are core dependencies of the final package.
-Other dependencies such as PySpark, Polars, KDB, etc. must be soft: the package must be importable and runnable without them, as long as these calculators or data managers are not used.
+Only Pandas is a core dependency of the final package.
+Other dependencies such as PyArrow, PySpark, Polars, KDB, etc. must be soft: the package must be importable and runnable without them, as long as these calculators or data managers are not used.

+The dependency to Pandas is not enforced in *setup.py* because the version required depends on the final usage.
+We expect the users to just try the feature and see if that is compatible with their needs.

 ## Virtual environment